Stephen MaylesThe Story of Chestnut Lodge Pet Crematorium and Pet Cemetery

 It was well known among vets at that time that cremation services were not being properly carried out.
 The commercial veterinary cremation services had grown out of the disposal system and the machines and handling methods were not consistent with people’s ideas of a cremation.
 We simply established our cremations as the equivalent of the human system which is what most people expected.
 We have always worked this way and it seems incredible to us that other businesses do not.
 Over 25 years later it is sad that there has been so little change in the service that most people receive for a cremation.

 In the beginning, we were concentrating on individual pet cremations but it was clear that other pets were getting a very poor service.
 In 1994 we decided to start a communal cremation service with pets collected in containers, carefully cremated and the ashes placed into memorial areas in the pet cemetery.
-There was no other service like it at that time and we are still the only one to serve London and the South-East.
+There was no other service like it at that time and we are still (as far as we are aware) the only one to serve London and the South-East.
 Most pet owners may be told their pets are going for cremation but the reality is little different to that in 1986.

 More Recent Times